 - All required materials, drawings and documents for cases that are continued from previous meetings or presented to the HPC for verification of conditions must be received three weeks prior to the meeting date.

 - Application, fee and all required materials, drawings and documentation for signs in the local historic district, minor renovations, consent items and informational review only items must be received three weeks prior to the meeting date.

 Historic Preservation Commission FeesPlease contact Town staff to verify fees.
 The Town of Davidson Fee Schedule is located on the Finance and Budget webpage.

 MembershipThe Historic Preservation Commission, as appointed by the Board of Commissioners, are residents who have had special training or experience in a design field, such as architecture, landscape architecture, horticulture, planning, historic preservation or a closely related field.
-Please contact Town Staff if you are interested in serving on the Historic Preservation Commission (email@example.com).
+Members of the Historic Preservation Commission also serve on the Design Review Board.
+Please contact Town Staff if you are interested in serving on the Historic Preservation Commission/Design Review Board (firstname.lastname@example.org).

 Preservation ResourcesDavidson Historic District Guidelines

 - Minor vs. Major Works List (Adopted 1/15/20): Minor project may be approved by staff and do not require review by the full commission.